BrighterCommand/Brighter/docs/adr/0022-reactor-and-nonblocking-io.md

 | Rabbit MQ (AMQP 0-9-1) | After V6, Sync over Async  | Native from V7|
 | Redis | Native | Native |

-### In Setup use Blocking I/O
+### In Setup accept Blocking I/O

-Within our setup code our API can safely perovide a common abstraction using blocking I/O. Where the underlying SDK only supports non-blocking I/O, we use non-blocking I/O and then use GetAwaiter().GetResult() to block on that.
-We prefer GetAwaiter().GetResult() to .Wait() as it will rework the stack trace to take all the asynchronous context into account.
+Within our setup code our API can safely perovide a common abstraction using blocking I/O. Where the underlying SDK only supports non-blocking I/O, we should author an asynchronous version of the method and then use our SynchronizationContext to ensure that the continuation runs on the message pump thread.
+This class BrighterSynchronizationContext helper will be modelled on [AsyncEx's AsyncContext](https://github.com/StephenCleary/AsyncEx/blob/master/doc/AsyncContext.md) with its Run method, which ensures that the continuation runs on the message pump thread.

 ### Use Blocking I/O  in Reactor

-If the underlying SDK does not support blocking I/O, then the Reactor model is forced to use non-blocking I/O. As with our setup code, where the underlying SDK only supports non-blocking I/O, we use non-blocking I/O and then use GetAwaiter().GetResult() to block on that.
-Again, we prefer GetAwaiter().GetResult() to .Wait() as it will rework the stack trace to take all the asynchronous context into account.
+For the Performer, within the Proactor message pump, we want to use blocking I/O if the transport supports it.
+This should be the most performant way to use the transport, although it comes at the cost of not yielding to other Performers whilst waiting for I/O to complete.
+This has less impact when running in a container in production environments.

+If the underlying SDK does not support blocking I/O, then the Reactor model is forced to use non-blocking I/O. In Reactor code paths we should avoid blocking constructs such as ```Wait()```, ```.Result```, ```.GetAwaiter().GetResult()``` and so on, for wrapping anywhere we need to be sync-over-async, because there is no sync path.
+So how do we do sync-over-async?
+By using ```BrighterSynchronizationHelper.Run``` we can run an async method, without bubbling up await (see below).
+This helps us to avoid deadlocks from thread pool exhaustion, caused by no threads being available for the continuation - instead we just queue the continuations onto our single-threaded Performer.
+Whilst the latter isn't strictly necessary, as we only process a single message at a time, it does help us to avoid deadlocks, and to ensure that we process work in the order it was received.

 ### Use Non-Blocking I/O in Proactor

-For the Performer, within the message pump, we want to use non-blocking I/O if the transport supports it.
-Although we will only use a limited number of threads here, whilst waiting for I/O with the broker, we want to yield, to increase our throughput.
+For the Performer, within the Proactor message pump, we want to use non-blocking I/O if the transport supports it.
+This will allow us to yield to other Performers whilst waiting for I/O to complete.
+This allows us to share resources better.

+In the Proactor code paths production code we should avoid blocking constructs such as ```Wait()```, ```.Result```, ```.GetAwaiter().GetResult()``` and so on.
+These will prevent us from yielding to other threads.
+Our Performers don't run on Thread Pool threads, so the issue here is not thread pool exhaustion and resulting deadlocks.
+However, the fact that we will not be able to yield to another Performer (or other work on the same machine).
+This is an inefficient usage of resources; if someone has chosen to use the Proactor model to share resources better.
+In a sense, it's violating the promise that our Proactor makes.
+So we should avoid these calls in production code that would be exercised by the Proactor.

-Although this uses an extra thread, the impact for an application starting up on the thread pool is minimal.
-We will not starve the thread pool and deadlock during start-up.
+If the underlying SDK does not support non-blocking I/O then we will need to use ```Thread.Run(() => //...async method)```.
+Although this uses an extra thread, the impact is minimal as we only process a single message at a time.
+It is unlikely we will hit starvation of the thread pool.

+### Improve the Single-Threaded Synchronization Context with a Task Scheduler

 Our custom SynchronizationContext, BrighterSynchronizationContext, can ensure that continuations run on the message pump thread, and not on the thread pool.

-in V9, we have only use the synchronization context for user code, the transformer and hander calls.
+in V9, we have only use the synchronization context for user code: the transformer and handler calls.
 From V10 we want to extend the support to calls to the transport, whist we are waiting for I/O.

-Our SynchronizationContext, as written, just queues continuations and runs them using a single thread.
-However, as it does not offer a Task Scheduler anyway who simply writes ConfigureAwait(false) pushes us onto a thread pool thread.
+Our SynchronizationContext, as written, just queues continuations to a BlockingCollection and runs all the continuations, once the task has completed, using the same, single, thread.
+However, as it does not offer a Task Scheduler, so anyone who simply writes ConfigureAwait(false) pushes their continuation onto a thread pool thread.
+This defeats our goal, strict ordering.
 To fix this we need to take control of the TaskScheduler, and ensure that we run on the message pump thread.

-At this point we choose to use Stephen Cleary's AsyncEx project, to help us run the Proactor Run method on the message pump thread.
-This is a good fit for us, as we can use the AsyncContext.Run to ensure that we run on the message pump thread.
+At this point we have chosen to adopt Stephen Cleary's [AsyncEx's AsyncContext](https://github.com/StephenCleary/AsyncEx/blob/master/doc/AsyncContext.md) project over further developing our own.
 However, AsyncEx is not strong named, making it difficult to use directly.
-In addition,m we want to modify it.
-So we will create our own internal versions - it is MIT licensed so we can do this - and then add any bug fixes we need for our context to that.
-As we marke these internal, we don't reship AsyncEx, and we can avoid the strong naming issue.
+In addition, we want to modify it.
+So we will create our own internal fork of AsyncEx - it is MIT licensed so we can do this - and then add any bug fixes we need for our context to that.
+This class BrighterSynchronizationContext helper will be modelled on [AsyncEx's AsyncContext](https://github.com/StephenCleary/AsyncEx/blob/master/doc/AsyncContext.md) with its Run method, which ensures that the continuation runs on the message pump thread.

-This allows us to simplify the Proactor message pump, and to take advantage of non-blocking I/O where possible.
-In particular we can write an async EventLoop method, that means the Reactor can take advantage of non-blocking I/O in the transport SDKs, transformers and user defined handlers where they support it.
-Then in our Run method we just wrap that call in our derived class from AsyncContext.Run, to ensure that we run on the message pump thread.
+This allows us to simplify running the Proactor message pump, and to take advantage of non-blocking I/O where possible.
+In particular, we can write an async EventLoop method, that means the Proactor can take advantage of non-blocking I/O in the transport SDKs, transformers and user defined handlers where they support it.
+Then in our Proactors's Run method we just wrap the call to EventLoop in ```BrighterSunchronizationContext.Run```, to terminate the async path, bubble up exceptions etc. This allows a single path for both ```Performer.Run``` and ```Consumer.Open``` regardless of whether they are working with a Proactor or Reactor.

+This allows to simplify working with sync-over-async for the Reactor.
+We can just author an async method and then use ```BrigherSynchronizationContext.Run``` to run it.
+This will ensure that the continuation runs on the message pump thread, and that we do not deadlock.

 ### Extending Transport Support for Async

+We will need to make changes to the Proactor to use async code within the pump, and to use the non-blocking I/O where possible.
 Currently, Brighter only supports an IAmAMessageConsumer interface and does not support an IAmAMessageConsumerAsync interface.
-This means that within a Proactor, we cannot take advantage of the non-blocking I/O and we are forced to block on the non-blocking I/O. We will address this by adding that interface, so as to allow a Proactor to take advantage of non-blocking I/O.

-With V10 we will add IAmAMessageConsumerAsync.
-We will need to make changes to the Proactor to use async code within the pump, and to use the non-blocking I/O where possible.
-To do this we need to add an async version of the IAmAChannel interface, IAmAChannelAsync.
+This means that within a Proactor, we cannot take advantage of the non-blocking I/O; we are forced to block on the non-blocking I/O. We will address this by adding an IAmAMessageConsumerAsync interface, which will allow a Proactor to take advantage of non-blocking I/O. To do this we need to add an async version of the IAmAChannel interface, IAmAChannelAsync.
 This also means that we need to implement a ChannelAsync which derives from that.

 As a result we will have a different Channel for the Proactor and Reactor models.
 As a result we need to extend the ChannelFactory to create both Channel and ChannelAsync, reflecting the needs of the chosen pipeline.
 However, there is underlying commonality that we can factor into a base class.
 This helps the Performer.
 It only needs to be able to Stop the Channel.
 By extracting that into a common interface we can avoid having to duplicate the Peformer code.

-To avoid duplicated code we will use the same code IAmAMessageConsumer implementations can use the [Flag Argument Hack](https://learn.microsoft.com/en-us/archive/msdn-magazine/2015/july/async-programming-brownfield-async-development) to share code where useful.
+### Tests for Proactor and Reactor, Async Transport Paths

+As we will have additional interfaces, we will need to duplicate some tests, to exercise those interfaces.
+In addition, we will need to ensure that the coverage of Proactor and Reactor is complete, and that we have tests for the async paths in the Proactor.

 ## Consequences